 With online therapy through a platform like BetterHelp, you can receive the ability to connect with a licensed professional via videoconference, messaging, voice call, or live chat.
 In addition, you can get educational resources and a journaling feature, which you can use to reinforce concepts learned in therapy and discuss your thoughts with your therapist.

 "Beverly has been a beacon of light since the moment I signed up with BetterHelp.
-I have been in various therapy since 11 years old and distrust most HCPs.
+I have been in various therapies since 11 years old and distrust most HCPs.
 Beverly was able to meet me right where I was with a short overview of my trauma for the past 35 years.
-Then, we pivot to the here and now for best CBT to get me back to my goals.
+Then, we pivot to the here and now for the best CBT to get me back to my goals.
 Highly recommend."

 If finding local CBT is not working out how you expected, consider online therapy providers, ask your doctor for a referral, or search for a provider online.
 There are numerous ways to find a provider near you or from home.
 Take the first step by reaching out to a therapist for guidance.